MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-to-combine-shipments-on-a-single-invoice.md

 7. To post the invoice, choose the **Post** action.

 > [!TIP]
-> If you have shipped orders where **Sell-to Customer No.** is different from **Bill-to Customer No.**, those lines are not displayed in the **Get Shipment Lines**.
-Use personalization to add **Sell-to Customer** field to the window and remove filter.
-Now you can add shipment lines to invoice regardless of value in the **Sell-to Customer No.** field, as long as **Bill-to Customer No.** in shipment lines matches value in the sales invoice header.
+> If you have shipped orders where the **Sell-to Customer No.** is different from the **Bill-to Customer No.**, those lines are not displayed in the **Get Shipment Lines** report.
+Use personalization to add the **Sell-to Customer** field to the page and remove the filter.
+Now you can add shipment lines to the invoice regardless of the value in the **Sell-to Customer No.** field, as long as the **Bill-to Customer No.** field on the shipment lines matches the value on the sales invoice.

 ## To automatically combine shipments on a single invoice
 [!INCLUDE[prod_short](includes/prod_short.md)] will select only sales orders where **Combine Shipments** is chosen.